DanteHealy/Thinking_Hats/README.md

 ### Media
 The photos used in this site were obtained from ...
 - https://www.youtube.com/watch?v=D8JV3w4TOVw - Using PowerPoint to create videos for the webpage.
+- https://snappa.com/app - Use snappa for background images and custom styles.

 ### Acknowledgements